travel guide to

 The Boston subway is known locally as the “T”.
 It is the Boston equivalent of the Chicago “L” or New York Subway.
 The rapid transport system is run by the MBTA and is one of the most convenient ways to get around Boston.

 MBTA map and Boston T journey planner

-For a complete map of Boston’s subway the “T”, download the free Boston T app.
-The app features an interactive network map and includes a journey planner.
-Plan routes and see each step of the journey highlighted on the T map.
+For a complete map of Boston’s subway the “T”, download our free Mapway app.
+The app features an interactive network map of the Boston “T” (and our other cities!) as well as a journey planner.
+Plan routes and see each step of the journey highlighted on the “T” map.